 With the growing Indian economy and changing business perspectives, the scope of the logistics industry has broadened from rudimentary transportation of goods to include end-to-end supply chain solutions, warehousing, and express delivery.

-The movement of trucks is much faster than it was ever before thus increasing the consumability of the produce within its shelf life.
-The farmers have easy access to the cities to sell the produce which was not possible in yesteryears
+The movement of trucks is much faster than it was ever before thus increasing the consumability of the product within its shelf life.
+The farmers have easy access to the cities to sell the product which was not possible in yesteryears

-IME, UK has pointed out that India’s investment in cold chain is projected to be $15B over the next five years.
-Better storage facilities encourage traders and companies to increase their stock levels, which motivates the farmers to produce more without jeopardising their sales, thus improving the overall growth in agri- economy.
+IME, UK has pointed out that India’s investment in the cold chain is projected to be $15B over the next five years.
+Better storage facilities encourage traders and companies to increase their stock levels, which motivates the farmers to produce more without jeopardizing their sales, thus improving the overall growth in the agri- economy.

 eNAM (National Agriculture Market) and ITC e-Choupal

 There are 345 Agri-tech startups in India working with the latest technology, reaching out in the most remote areas to help the farmers.
-Smart phones with low cost data and calling charges has truly been a boon in recent years.
+Smartphones with low-cost data and calling charges have truly been a boon in recent years.

 Newer Market Opportunities

 The private retail wave has been extremely fast, particularly in the past 6 years increasing it to 49% p.a.
 Small producers, who have been able to integrate into the logistics of the supply chain, supermarkets have offered enhanced security and higher margins than traditional clients (wholesale and grocery stores).
 For example, retailers like Nature’s Basket, Foodhall, Metro, Big Basket are directly reaching out to farmers, improving marketing efficiency and post-harvest processing that benefits all the stakeholders in the full cycle of the supply chain.